SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/00-Lesson-Introduction.md

 [slide]

+# Table of Content

-# In this lesson you will learn about:
+## In this lesson you will learn about:

 **1. Pub/Sub Pattern**
 - Publish-Subscribe Pattern